CM-Cabinets Library User Guide

 One way of specifying the position of the centre/slot end point.

 It represents a fraction of the component’s width, from the chosen start position.
-Values can be between 0 and 1.
+Values can be between 0 and 1 (up to 4 decimal places).

 Regardless of the start position, the ‘x Fraction’ always positions away from the chosen start point, there is no need to try and use negative numbers. (e.g. 0.5 from TopR would result in the same position as from TopL).